intel/llvm/sycl/doc/design/VirtualFunctions.md

-Regardless of device code split mode selected by a user, functions marked with `indirectly_callable` property should be outlined into a separate device images by `sycl-post-link` tool based on the property argument.
+Regardless of device code split mode selected by a user, functions marked with `indirectly_callable` property should be outlined into a separate device images by `sycl-post-link` tool based on the property argument, i.e. all functions from the same set should be bundled into a dedicated device image.

+Virtual functions in the original device image should be turned into declarations instead of definitions.

 Additionally, if any virtual function in such device image uses any optional kernel features, then the whole image should be cloned with all function bodies